Shakespeare night at West Greenwich Library

 BETWEEN LANGUAGES – an evening with poets who write in English while English is not their native language – with Natan Barreto, Isabel Bermudez, Farah Naz and Kostya Tsolakis.

-What are the internal processes that allow poetic expression of such beauty and meaning in a language that is not native?
-Is there a ‘shadow language’ lurking somewhere?
-Or does that language leave the shadows and becomes light?
+What are the internal processes that allow poetic expression of beauty and meaning in a language different from the native one?
+Is there a ‘shadow language’?
+And does that language leave the shadows and becomes ‘light’?
 As bilingual (though not technically) myself, I find the concept both important and intriguing.
 I know that our journeys into the English language are bound to be very different and I am looking forward to a conversation about it after what promises to be great and diverse readings.

 A FREE event as always, with books for sale and refreshments galore…

-TUESDAY FEBRUARY 4 at West Greenwich Library- readings by Jacqueline Saphra and Sue Rose
+TUESDAY FEBRUARY 4 at West Greenwich Library- readings by Jacqueline Saphra and Sue Rose.